mosaicnetworks/babble/docs/fastsync.rst

 **fast-sync** flag was passed to Babble.

-In the **CatchingUp** state, a node determines the best node to fast-sync from (the node which is has the longest hashgraph) and attempts to fast-forward to their last consensus snapshot, until the operation succeeds.
+In the **CatchingUp** state, a node determines the best node to fast-sync from (the node which has the longest hashgraph) and attempts to fast-forward to their last consensus snapshot, until the operation succeeds.
 Hence, FastSync introduces a new type of command in the communication protocol: *FastForward*.

 Upon receiving a FastForwardRequest, a node must respond with the last consensus